6 Awesome Credit Card Tricks That Will Save You Money

 You have good credit, but somehow your card application is rejected.
 You can either sit back and wonder about the factors that may have contributed to your denial, or you can take another shot at getting your card approved.
 The fact is that your initial rejection was probably just some computer's best guess as to your credit worthiness, and it was incapable of considering every important factor.
 What people don't realize is that you can call your bank, speak to a human being, and ask him or her to reconsider.

 When you reach your bank, remind the representative of your excellent payment history.
 You can also offer to reduce your credit line or close other accounts you may have with them.
-On a recent call to Chase, I was able to get approved for their Sapphire Preferred card by closing another card account that I had with them that I was going to cancel anyway.
+Recently I was able to get approved for a card by closing another card account that I had with them that I was going to cancel anyway.
 Banks desperately want your business, and they are anxiously waiting for you to call up and offer them a good reason for them to approve you.

 2. Bonus Bumping